 While on a game drive, you are advised to wear long sleeved trousers and trousers with neutral blending colors like khaki and comfortable shoes for hiking like boots or snickers.
 Carry a sweater or scarf as the weather can change and an insect repellant.
 Sunscreen, a hat and sun glasses are recommended for the sunny weather.

-Best Time To Visit
+Best Time To Visit Murchison Falls National Park

-Murchison falls national park can be visited all year round and game drives can be done all year round.
+Murchison Falls National Park can be visited all year round and game drives can be done all year round.
 The preference is for dry seasons of June to September and December to February because the tracks are dry and easily accessible.
 Also during this time, game viewing is at its peak with most of the animals gathering near watering holes to quench their thirst in the heat of the day.
 Although some track can get inaccessible in the rainy seasons and the grass is tall, scenic views are best at the beginning of the rainy seasons as the fresh grass springs up and birds are everywhere.